LeonardoTerra/Tarantino-Profanity-EDA/README.md

-# EDA
+# Content

-Exploratory data analysis of profanity (F-words) and on-screen deaths across 7 Quentin Tarantino films.
-Access the interactive Streamlit app here: [Streamlit App](https://tarantino-f-words.streamlit.app/)

-### Content:
 - Exploratory data analysis with descriptive statistics
 - Movie and genre-level breakdowns of F-words and deaths
 - Rate comparisons (words per minute, deaths per minute)
 - Files can be viewed locally or on Github, Colab and Kaggle

+  Access the interactive Streamlit app here: [Streamlit App](https://tarantino-f-words.streamlit.app/)

 ## Structure